AndreasChristensen89/resto-booking-system/README.md

         * ![Menu page - large](/static/images/readme-pictures/menu-large.JPG)
         * ![Menu page - mobile top](/static/images/readme-pictures/menu-top-mobile.JPG)
         * ![Menu page - mobile category and items](/static/images/readme-pictures/menu-category-and-item-mobile.JPG)
-    * Underneath the main title is an introductory message that reads "Everything served has been put through a rigorous process to ensure optimal quality and flavor"
+    * Underneath the main title is an introductory message that reads "Everything served has been put through a rigorous process to ensure optimal quality and flavour"
     * Underneath the site auto generates the categories added by the admin, followed by all the meals connected to this category.
     The category is on a row of it's own, and underneath the pictures of the meals are displayed along with title, price, and description.
-Corners of the pictures are slighty rounded.
+Corners of the pictures are slightly rounded.
 On mobile view one meal occupies a full column.
 On large there are two meals side by side, which consists of the image to the left and the descriptions on the right.
 All text is white.

 * __Sign-up page__:
     * Sign up page has a simple design, just showing a heading "Sign Up".
 Underneath is a paragraph that shows a link to the login page in case the user already has an account.
 Underneath comes the form, which consists of four fields: "Username", "E-mail", "Password", "Password(again)", and then a blue "Sign Up" button underneath.
 All fields except for E-mail are mandatory and marked with an "*".